alexandervdbroeck/php_libary/README.md

 # php_libary
 my first php libary

-For the functions who need connection to the database, use this one:
+For the functions which needs connection to the database, use this one:

 function GetConnectionData()
 {